-UK Weather Forecast: Mixed this weekend, with Saturday looking sunniest.
+Mixed weekend with Saturday looking sunniest

 -

-UK Weather Forecast: Mixed this weekend, with Saturday looking sunniest.
+Mixed weekend with Saturday looking sunniest

-Sunday:Rain in the west will steadily move east, with some heavy bursts likely.
+Sunday will see rain in the west will steadily move east, with some heavy bursts likely.
 Becoming quite windy, especially in exposed western parts, but here it should become brighter later.
 Feeling cool.

 Outlook for Monday to Wednesday:Breezy with sunshine and scattered showers on Monday.
 Northwestern areas seeing some rain on Tuesday, but drier further southeast.
 Risk of thundery rain in the southeast Tuesday night into Wednesday.